We’ll conclude the basic lessons of our school with a brief study of forex trading psychology and its effect on the profits or losses of traders.

 This fiend has a fearsome sight, and a sharp voice, bellowing, growling all the time, trying to intimidate us into indecision in everything that we do.

 It is necessary to distinguish between conservatism and fearfulness.
 Being conservative in our trading decisions is surely a healthy and sensible practice.
-A conservative trader is skeptical about everything he hears, but is still willing and able to act when his study confirms a profitable risk/reward prospect for a particular scenario.
-The fearful trader, on the other hand, is incredulous of not only the opinions of others, but everything that his analysis tells him too.
-He doesn’t know what to do, where to look, which trade to take and which to avoid, because all are the same to him.
-As he doesn’t trust his own logic, he has no tools with which he can understand or evaluate market developments.
+A conservative trader is skeptical about everything they hear, but is still willing and able to act when their study confirms a profitable risk/reward prospect for a particular scenario.
+The fearful trader, on the other hand, is incredulous of not only the opinions of others, but everything that their analysis tells them too.
+They don’t know what to do, where to look, which trade to take and which to avoid, because all are the same to them.
+As they don’t trust their own logic, they have no tools with which they can understand or evaluate market developments.
 The end result is something akin to panicky gambling, with deleterious results being the inevitable outcome.

 To avoid the disastrous effects of fear, we must train ourselves to understand that there’s nothing random about a successful trading career.
 We must be convinced that we are in control of our choices; we must have a clear plan to which we adhere with iron will, impervious to the illogical emotional extremes of the crowd.
 All that is only possible by a logical, calm approach to trading, which can only be gained by patient study.
 Another good way of avoiding fearful trading decisions is ensuring that we do not over leverage our account, and risking only so much that when the account is wiped out, we can laugh at the outcome, and go on and seek our fortunes in another aspect of life.

 The key here is the knowledge that the first condition for performing a flawless analysis is beginning with the assumption that no analysis is flawless.
-Consequently, the successful analyst or trader is always skeptical about the value of his explanations, although he doesn’t hesitate to act on them because he bases his work on logic alone.
+Consequently, the successful analyst or trader is always skeptical about the value of their explanations, although he doesn’t hesitate to act on them because they base their work on logic alone.
 The profit potential of the next trade taken is independent of how profitable the previous one was.
 Consequently, there’s no sense in getting excited about a string of profits: the next trade may or may not be profitable, depending on how diligent our study of the market was.

 Thus, the best way of avoiding euphoria is by understanding that a string of wins or losses does not impact the outcome of the next trade that we will make.
 The success or failure of the next trade is only dependant on how capable we are of excluding emotions from our study of the markets, and in that knowledge lies the alpha and omega of a successful trading strategy.